projectriff/riff/docs/riff_channel_create.md

       --cluster-bus name      the name of a cluster bus for the channel -f, --force                 whether to force writing of files if they already exist -h, --help                  help for create
-  -n, --namespace namespace   the namespace of resource names -w, --write                 whether to write yaml files for created resources
+  -n, --namespace namespace   the namespace of the channel and any non-cluster bus -w, --write                 whether to write yaml files for created resources
 ```